hedronvision/bazel-compile-commands-extractor/README.md

 ## Rough Edges

 We've self-filed issues for the rough edges we know about and are tracking.
 We'd love to hear from you there about what you're seeing, good and bad.
-Please add things if you find more rough edges, and let us know if you need help.
+Please add things if you find more rough edges, and let us know if you need help or more features.

+On the other hand, if you've set things up and they're working well, we'd still love to hear from you.
+Please file a "non-issue" in the issues tab describing your success!
+We'd love to hear what you're working on, what platforms you're using, and what you're finding most useful.
+And maybe also toss a star our way so we know it was helpful to you.

-We'd also love to work with you on contributions, of course!
-Development setup isn't onerous; we've got [a great doc to guide you quickly into being able to make the changes you need.](./ImplementationReadme.md)
+We'd also love to work with you on contributions and improvements, of course!
+Development setup isn't onerous; we've got [a great doc to guide you quickly into being able to make the changes you need.](./ImplementationReadme.md) The codebase is super clean and friendly.
+Stepping into the code is a fun and efficient way to get the improvements you want.

 ---
 *Looking for implementation details instead?
 Want to dive into the codebase?*